What is it Like to be Debt-Free? 8 Traits of a Debt-Free Retiree

 – Get your utility bills down.
 I know this isn’t possible for everyone, but we heat our home with wood, and our water comes from a well.
 Our utility bills for the month, which is mostly electric, come to about $175.00.

 Buy used vehicles.
 There’s no need to go into debt to buy a new car.
-Of course, you need to realize that a used vehicle may require maintenance.
+Of course, you must realize that a used vehicle may require maintenance.
 However, a new car can have problems as well.
 It boils down to whether or not you trust the seller and are capable of doing repairs if necessary.
 Use your instincts and good judgment when making a purchase.

 – If it’s not against your fundamental principles, shop thrift stores for used furniture and sports equipment that you can repurpose.
 We happen to live in a rural area where it is common for people of various income levels to shop at the thrift store.